I recently decided to start blogging, so I built my own platform and thought it’d be nice to share how I made it.

 Design

 The site aims for a calm and simple aesthetic with a custom theme called Vegetable.
-The colors are based on natural tones and actual vegetables to make the interface look clean and comfortable to read.
+The colors are based on natural tones and actual vegetables (not fruits) to make the interface look clean and comfortable to read.

+Once this project is polished enough, I plan to open-source it.
 Overall, this project has been both a technical challenge and a way for me to organize what I’ve learned.
-It really marks a small starting point for documenting my work and ideas, I'll add more updates as I go.
+It really marks a small starting point to start documenting my work and ideas.
+I'll add more updates as I go.